swiftlang/swift-package-manager/Documentation/PackageDescription.md

 The major version signifies breaking changes to the API which requires updating existing clients.
 For example, renaming an existing type, removing a method or changing a method’s signature are considered breaking changes.
-This also includes any backwards incompatible bugfixes or behaviour changes of existing API.
+This also includes any backwards incompatible bugfixes or behavior changes of existing API.

 #### The Minor Version